 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 The value of most miles and points depends on how you redeem them, but one thing is certain: You will save big on travel when you collect miles and points, even without lengthy research.

-My favorite points to collect are Chase Ultimate Rewards points, which you can earn from the best Chase credit cards.
-They’re generally worth between one and five cents each (though it’s possible to get even more value from them).
-On average you can receive about 2 cents.
+That’s because Chase points are generally worth between one and five cents each (though it’s possible to get even more value from them).
+On average, expect to receive about 1.7 cents each.

 Chase Ultimate Rewards points are easy to earn by opening one of the following cards:

 - Chase Sapphire Preferred® Card – Our pick for the best first credit card

 - Ink Business Preferred® Credit Card – Our pick for the best business credit card for travel

 - Chase Sapphire Reserve® – Our favorite travel credit card for folks who travel a lot

 These all rank among the best credit cards for travel.
 And once you have one of the powerful premium cards above, consider adding any of these cards, as they also earn transferrable Ultimate Rewards points when paired with one of the products above:

-- Ink Business Cash℠ Credit Card – Our favorite no-annual-fee business credit card
+- Ink Business Cash® Credit Card – Our favorite no-annual-fee business credit card

-- Ink Business Unlimited℠ Credit Card – Another great no-annual-fee business credit card
+- Ink Business Unlimited® Credit Card – Another great no-annual-fee business credit card

-- Chase Freedom® – No annual fee and a terrific card to keep for rotating bonus categories
+- Chase Freedom Flex℠ – No annual fee and a terrific card to keep for rotating bonus categories

 - Chase Freedom Unlimited® – No annual fee and simple rewards earning